Shaybanids: Numismatics

-Shaybanid Architecture
+Shaybanid architecture

 As the Shaybanids set out to make Bukhara the cultural and architectural capital of their dynasty, countless building ventures transformed the city under their rule.
 Bukhara’s grand mosque, the Kalan Mosque, was built in 1121 C.E.
 However, under the Shaybanids in the early 16th century, it was entirely reconstructed with the addition of stone columns, arches, and 288 vaults.
 The mosque was part of a religious complex that also consisted of a five-domed palace and a mosque.

-In 1530, under the rule of Ubaydullah, the Mir Arab Madrasa was added to the complex, in honor of a Sheikh known as Mir Arab.
+In 1530, under the rule of Ubaidullah Khan, the Mir Arab Madrasa was added to the complex, in honor of a Sheikh known as Mir Arab.
 Opposite the Kalan Mosque, the Mir Arab Madrasa stood tall with two-story classrooms surrounding a central courtyard.
 The interior of much of the complex was decorated with plaster-carved ceilings and extensive colorful tilework.
 However, much of the tilework and wall inscriptions have not survived.
 In the second part of the 16th century, a north-south major roadway and an east-west passage were built throughout the city of Bukhara.
 In the years between 1562 and 1587, the north-south artery of the city housed the Charsu market development, which included three covered markets: The Goldsmiths’ Dome, the Hatsellers’ Dome, and the Moneychangers’ Dome.
 These markets, called taks for their multiple domes, were all less than 500m away from each other.
 Moreover, all around these covered markets were caravanserais and large madrasas that accommodated hundreds of people and students.
 Together, this created a lively central environment that supported the trade of an abundance of goods.

 In the late 16th century, during his reign as khan, Abdullah bin Iskander built two major structures, the Mohair Khan Madrasa and the Abdullah II Madrasa, together called the Kosh Madrasa.
 The Modari Khan Madrasa, a tribute to Abdullah ll’s mother, was built first, in 1567.
 Then, between 1588 and 1590, Abdullah Khan ll built another madrasa, the Abdullah ll Madrasa in his own honour.
 The decoration of the Abdullah Khan Madrasa consists of a complex glazed tile pattern with geometric stars, shapes, and borders.
 The madrasa also features various inscriptions containing the name of the ruler.
 The inscriptions were written in Arabic script with extended vertical lines.
 The large madrasa was built to serve as a theological school.

-Another of the most significant monuments built by Abdullah Khan (1157–98 C.E.) was the Sarrafan Baths’.
-The Sarrafan Baths’ consisted of a central octagonal bath with rooms on all sides.
+Another of the most significant monuments built by Abdullah Khan (1557–98 C.E.) was the Sarrafan Baths.
+The Sarrafan Baths consisted of a central octagonal bath with rooms on all sides.
 The different rooms were multi-purpose, allowing for a range of activities from simple relaxation to business meetings, conversation, and games.
 There are differences between the layout of the men’s and women’s bath quarters.
 Men had separate rooms for worship and the rooms were intricately decorated with tile work.
 The women’s bath was less decorated and lacked any separate stalls.